nhsconnect/gpconnect-messaging/pages/senddocument/onlineconsultation/senddocument_oc_mesh.md

 When using the MESH client to send a message to the MESH server, the `.CTL` file will contain the following metadata about the message:

 <table class="requirement-box">
-  {% for item in site.data.senddoc_requirements.requirements %}
+  {% for item in site.data.oc_requirements.requirements %}
   {% if item.area == 'mesh2' %}
   <tr>
     <td id="{{item.id}}">{{item.id}}</td>